-Services of various administrative and maintenance personnel donated by California State University, Fullerton, Friends of the Arboretum, and the Associated Students of California State University, Fullerton, and other organizations for which there is a basis for measuring the fair value are recorded as contributions and expenses at the time the services are rendered.
+Services of various administrative and maintenance personnel donated by CSUF for which there is a basis for measuring the fair value are recorded as contributions and expenses at the time the services are rendered.
 Donated materials of significant amounts are recorded at their fair value at the date of receipt.